fritshoogland-yugabyte/yugabyte-rust-examples/README.md

 # Rust examples for YugabyteDB

-## YSQL

 ## YCQL
-### cassandra-cpp with the yugabyte driver
+### cassandra-cpp with the Yugabyte C++ driver
-The cassandra-cpp driver for Rust uses the Cassandra c++ driver, and uses the functions in it via the Rust FFI (foreign functions interface).
+The cassandra-cpp driver for Rust uses the Cassandra C++ driver, and uses the functions in it via the Rust FFI (foreign functions interface).
 The way the cassandra-cpp driver crate works is that it actually is a wrapper around the raw driver binding crate cassandra-cpp-sys, which provides the actual bindings.

 #### driver installation